chrusty/nsq-to-s3/README.md

 * nsqd-tcp-address: A specific NSQ daemon to connect to
 * bucket-seconds: The time-bucket-size of each file you want to end up with on S3, if we don't hit bucketMessages first (eg 3600 will give you one file on S3 per-hour)
 * bucket-messages: Total number of messages to bucket (if bucketSeconds doesn't elapse first)
-* s3bucket: The S3 bucket to store the files on (files will end up as s3Bucket/topic/YYYY/MM/DD/HH/timestamp)
+* s3bucket: The S3 bucket to store the files on (eg "nsq-archive")
-* s3path
+* s3path: A path to store the archive files under (eg "/live-dumps")
-* awsregion:
+* awsregion: The name of the AWS region to connect to (should be the same region as your chosen S3 bucket is homed in)
-* batchmode:
+* batchmode: Which mode to run in [memory, disk, channel]
-* bufferfile:
+* bufferfile: The name of a file to use as a local on-disk buffer between flushes to S3 (should be something durable)
 * consumerOpts:

 ## Modes (current):